nrfconnect/sdk-nrf/samples/zigbee/template/README.rst

 You can use one or more of the development kits listed above and mix different development kits.

-For this sample to work, the following samples also need to be programmed:

-* The :ref:`Zigbee network coordinator <zigbee_network_coordinator_sample>` sample on one separate device.
+To test this sample, you also need to program the :ref:`Zigbee Network coordinator <zigbee_network_coordinator_sample>` sample on one separate device.

 Overview
 ********

-The Zigbee template sample takes the Zigbee Router role and implements two clusters (Basic and Identify) that used to be required by the Zigbee Home Automation profile.
+The Zigbee Template sample takes the Zigbee Router role and implements two clusters (Basic and Identify) that used to be required by the Zigbee Home Automation profile.
 The Basic cluster provides attributes and commands for determining basic information about the node.
-The Identify cluster allows to put the device into the identification mode, which provides a way to locate the device.
+The Identify cluster allows to set the device into the identification mode, which provides a way to locate the device.

 .. _zigbee_template_configuration: